 |Sign Out||Exit the ARENA.|

 The ARENA experience includes audio and video capabilities.
 Users can share their video and see other users as floating cubes.
-One interesting feature is that sound is spatial in the ARENA (will fade as users get further away and comes from the direction where the user is).
+One interesting feature is that sound is spatial in the ARENA (sound will fade as users get further away and will come from the direction where the user is).